NiloyChakravorty1998/UserLoginSystem-ExpressJS/README.md

 ﻿# UserLoginSystem-ExpressJS

-This repository contains a simple demo of building an API using Node.js and Express.js.
+This repository contains an API using Node.js and Express.js.
 The API connects to a Postgres database and allows you to perform CRUD operations on a "users" table.

 Installation
 To set up the project locally, follow these steps: